Metapattern/metapattern.github.io/remedy/remedy.md

 ##### What's next #####
 <br>
-# Let's start simply. #
+# Let's begin. #
-We propose to begin with a
+We propose to start at the beginning, with a powerful "Hero" video

 Let's bring humanity back to healthcare.
 <br><br>